jeremytammik/tbc/a/1879_au_roundtable_not.md

 Regarding Design Automation API: is there any intention to produce v4?
 Is there still limitation on accessing external networks, so is there any mean to serialize the db from Revit.io to Azure SQL DB for example?
 Or can I export from BIM360 for example to any cloud db server like Azure SQL DB in the same manner ODBC does?
-One quick note: I managed to export from Revit to SQL on my local machine using the normal way, but what pulled my attention that I couldn't see a table for "warnings", so my question is, can we add warnings to the exported db via ODBC? are there any other entities that could be not exported to external databases via ODBC?
+One quick note: I managed to export from Revit to SQL on my local machine using the normal way, but what pulled my attention that I couldn't see a table for "warnings"; so, my question is, can we add warnings to the exported db via ODBC?
+Are there any other entities that might be not exported to external databases via ODBC?

 A Use design automation and the standard Revit API.
 You cannot use the Revit API on the desktop without Revit installed; No network access in DA; you have to create an output file.
 Maybe we can open up access to cloud worksharing; might consider for certain clients access to certain databases etc. Some network connection can be established up-front; check out the docs on 'on-demand'.
 Re v4: there is no need for a new version for this; we are already considering support for Dynamo scripting and access to cloud models and BIM360 docs.

 Q: Karol Jedruszek: A question about Design Automation API.
 It's an amazing tool, but we've noticed that sometimes the Workitems are stuck on 'pending' for quite some time.
 Could you explain why it's happening?
 Other requests sent later sometimes process faster.
 Could an improved status message be sent, not just ‘pending’, e.g., ‘sorry for slower processing right now’?
-We are sometimes unsure whether there is an error on our side… one thing takes seconds, another time the same thing takes several minutes…
+We are sometimes unsure whether there is an error on our side… one thing takes seconds, another time the same thing takes several minutes.

 A Maybe you are stuck in the queue.
 Maybe new machines are being spun up; that could take up to ten minutes; ask on StackOverflow.
 I’ll check whether we can improve the status message.
 We do not guarantee any time.
 A minute is pretty snappy.
 What time would you expect?
 Be aware that this is batch processing, and nobody should ever be sitting around waiting for it.
 We might be able to expose a current average queue time.

 Q Matthew Hannon: I have a few questions.
 Geometric calculations on multiple threads?

-A You can use multiple threads; the Revit API is single threaded.
-Certain touch points enforce the main thread, e.g., transactions; some utility classes might allow multithreading, but none of them are guaranteed to be thread safe; they may seem immutable and not be so.
+A You can use multiple threads in your own code; the Revit API is single threaded.
+Certain touch points enforce the main thread, e.g., transactions; some utility classes might allow multithreading, but none of them are guaranteed to be thread safe; they may seem immutable and not really be so.

 Q Check whether elements touch?